-St. Mary's The University Police Department is a professional police organization which is dedicated to serving and protecting the St. Mary's University community.
+St. Mary's University Police Department is a professional police organization which is dedicated to serving and protecting the St. Mary's University community.
 To that end, the department is responsible for law enforcement, security, and emergency response on campus.
-Section 51.212 (a) of the State of Texas Education Code provides that the governing Board of Trustees of respective private institutions of higher education, including private junior colleges, are authorized to employ and commission campus security personnel for the purpose of enforcing the law of this state on the campuses of private institutions of higher education.
-Any officer commissioned under the provisions of this section is vested with all the powers, privileges, and immunities of peace officers while on the property under control and jurisdiction of the respective private institution of higher education or otherwise in the performance of his/her assigned duties.
+Section 51.212 (a) of the State of Texas Education Code states:

+- a) The governing boards of private institutions of higher education, including private junior colleges, are authorized to employ and commission peace officers for the purpose of enforcing: - 1) State law on the campuses of private institutions of higher education; and - 2) State and local law, including applicable municipal ordinances, at other locations, as permitted by Subsection (b) or Section 51.2125 (Private Institutions: Authority to Enter into Mutual Assistance Agreement).